 Waste stream segregation is the first step of best practices for hospital waste management.
 Make sure you’re doing it right.

-Hospital Waste Management: How to Get (and Stay) Compliant
+02 / Hospital Waste Management: How to Get (and Stay) Compliant

-Proper Red Bag Waste Disposal
+03 / Proper Red Bag Waste Disposal

 It's imperative that every employee who encounters this waste stream knows how to properly deal with it.
-This includes knowing what does and does not go in with the red bag waste.
+This includes knowing what does and does not go into a red bag, box, or container.
+Mixing a biohazardous waste with ‘regular trash’ makes ALL the waste biohazardous and it must be handled as such.
 The most notable items to keep out of your regulated waste include expired medications and regular trash (such as food scraps).

 Proper regulated medical waste disposal also involves adequate training regarding all containers, including the red bags themselves and puncture-resistant sharp bins.

-Proper Pharmaceutical Waste Disposal
+04 / Pharmaceutical Waste Disposal

-Other Facets of Hospital Waste Disposal
+05 / Other Facets of Hospital Waste Disposal

-- Lab waste, if a laboratory is on site.
+Lab waste, if a laboratory is on-site

-- Maintenance waste, such as paints, cleaners, and so on.
+Maintenance waste, such as paints, cleaners, and so on

-- Universal waste, such as batteries and light bulbs.
+Universal waste, such as batteries and light bulbs.
 (These don't ship out as hazardous waste, but they do need to be recycled.)